galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 Because you want to create a single file which countains all the data.
 You decided to upload a dataset on RData and therefore you had to use `RData binary file reader` and `RData parser`.
 This last tool treats the file and allows you to open it on Galaxy-E but it creates as many files as there are columns.
+This is the reason why you had to carry out on a set of actions ending by the creation of one complete file.
 > > 2.
 Answer for question2
 > >
 > {: .solution}